astropy/astropy-APEs/APE17.rst

 Migration Feedback
 ------------------

-:star: :star: :star: :star: :star: "I have concerns..." -- E. Tollerud
+⭐⭐⭐⭐⭐ "I have concerns..." -- E. Tollerud

-:star: :star: :star: :star: :star: "I finally understand what is in setup.py!" -- M. Craig
+⭐⭐⭐⭐⭐ "I finally understand what is in setup.py!" -- M. Craig